tmoney315/HerbergerExperience/README.md

         For the Augmented Reality development, we are using a powerful web AR framework, <a href="https://github.com/jeromeetienne/AR.js/blob/master/README.md">ar.js</a>, and an open-source web VR framework, <a href="https://aframe.io/">A-Frame</a>.
     </p>
     <p>
-        When you are on campus, especially inside the buildings, you may see some "AR-code"s around you.
+        When you are on campus, especially inside the buildings, you may see some AR-codes around you.
+These look like little, black and white squares of paper with images and text on them.
 They will be taped on the walls.
 Most of them are in front of the rooms, located near the room number.
     </p>
     <p>
         Because our program works on the web, you don't need to install anything on your device.
 Just scan the code and play with it.
 That simple!